How Long Can I Stay in the UK After Divorce?

 Visa options when you separate or divorce

-Your visa options to stay in the UK will depend on your circumstances.
+If you wish to remain in the UK after your spouse visa has been curtailed, you will need to apply for new permission to remain in the country.
+Your options to stay in the UK will depend on your circumstances.
 Each route will require you to meet specific requirements.
 If applying to ‘switch’ to a different visa category, it is recommended to take advice as there are restrictions on switching routes.
 Some of the possible immigration routes include:

 • Indefinite leave to remain if you have more than 5 years’ continuous residence with lawful immigration status.